Selective Volume Mixup for Video Action Recognition: Experiments

 \subsection{Datasets}

-\textbf{Something-Something.} Something-Something dataset consists of 174 fine-grained action categories that depict humans performing everyday actions with common objects.
+\textbf{Something-Something.} Something-Something dataset consists of 174 fine-grained action categories and 110k(V1) and 220k(V2) videos that depict humans performing everyday actions with common objects.
 Recognizing actions in the Something-Something dataset heavily relies on identifying key regions and frames.
 Classical random linear interpolation methods, such as Mixup \cite{zhangmixup} or Cutmix \cite{yun2019cutmix}, can weaken or delete these key patterns.
-The dataset has two versions, V1 \cite{goyal2017something} and V2 \cite{mahdisoltani2018effectiveness}, with 110k and 220k videos respectively.
-We report the performances on the validation set as the annotations for test set are not released.

 \textbf{Mini-Kinetics.} Kinetics-400 \cite{carreira2017quo} is a widely used action recognition benchmark.
 It contains 240k training samples and 20k validation samples in 400 human action classes.
 Kinetics dataset mainly focus on static spatial appearance pattern.
 We create a mini version of Kinetics-400 dataset following \cite{chen2021deep} which accounts for half of the full Kinetics400 through randomly selecting half of the categories of Kinetics-400.